 Learning Activity: (For example, what instructional processes do you plan to use to help students reach this outcome?)

-Students will learn about factors to consider in selecting an irrigation system and how to perform basic calculations for an irrigation design.
+Students will select a specific irrigation system (ex.
+For landscape or center pivot for agriculture lands) and perform basic calculations for an irrigation design.

 Assessment Tool: (For example, what will students demonstrate, represent, or produce to provide evidence of their learning?)

-Students will solve irrigation selection and design problems, correctly using appropriate equations in 3-5 take-home assignments, a mid-semester exam, and a final exam.
+Students will present the irrigation system to the class in an oral presentation and appropriate equations in 3-5 take-home assignments on the irrigation system.
+Oral presentations will be graded with a rubric that covers various aspects of the content of the presentation and speaker effectiveness.

 (Repeat if needed for additional outcomes 2 and 3)